 In accordance with Florida Statute, School Board Policy and District procedures, work is distributed to vendors in several ways.
-The District tracks the awards for 10 categories, or pools, of continuing contactors which have been prequalified through a formal Request for Qualification ("RFQ") process.
-Among the categories of continuing contactors are Construction Manager firms, Design-Build Service firms, Architectural/Engineering firms and various trade contractors.
+The District tracks the awards for 10 categories, or pools, of continuing contractors which have been prequalified through a formal Request for Qualification ("RFQ") process.
+Among the categories of continuing contractors are Construction Manager firms, Design-Build Service firms, Architectural/Engineering firms and various trade contractors.
 Awarded work is monitored for equitable distribution at the District-wide level and does not segregate between Half-Cent Surtax funded awards and non-Surtax awards.
-As of our fieldwork for the current round of testing, the District had recently issued new Request for Proposals ("RFP") for Design Build Services for continuing contracts.
+As of our fieldwork for the current round of testing, the District had recently awarded three new Request for Quotations ("RFQ") for continuing contracts for Structural Engineering, Construction Management, and MEP & Fire Protection Services.
+In addition, one Construction Management contract was awarded during the scope period.
+During our testing, District personnel noted that the tracking mechanism for reporting equitable distribution had not been updated since the previous round's testing, but that distribution was still occurring in an equitable fashion.
 We will continue, on an ongoing basis, to monitor the District's award of work under continuing contracts for equitable distribution.

 Period Audited

-Procurement June 30, 2017 November 30, 2017 June 30, 2018
+Procurement June 30, 2018 November 30, 2018 June 30, 2019

 1. Proper competitive solicitation

-2. Verify proper advertisement
+2. Verify proper advertisement ~

-3. Verify short list V
+3. Verify short list ~

-4. Verify vendor packages are received / stamped by due date
+4. Verify vendor packages are received / stamped by due date V

-5. Verify negotiations V
+5. Verify negotiations $\checkmark$ ~ $\checkmark$

-6. Scoresheets
+6. Scoresheets V ~ $\checkmark$

-7. Executed contract
+7. Executed contract ~

-Contracts Awarded December 1, 2017 - June 30, 2018 Awarded Tested Construction Management 2 2 Design Build Services for Facility Renewal 0 0 Design Services for Facility Renewal 0 0 CCNA Continuing Contract for Design Build Services (8 vendors) 0 0 CCNA Continuing Contract for Architectural Services (6 vendors) 0 0
+Contracts Awarded December 1, 2018 - June 30, 2019 Awarded Tested Construction Management for New Viera Elementary School (1 vendor) 1 1 CCNA Continuing Contract for Construction Management (6 vendors) 1 1 CCNA Continuing Contract for MEP & Fire Protection Services (6 vendors) 1 1 CCNA for Structural Engineering 1 -